Simple and efficient four-cycle counting on sparse graphs: Experiments: array vs hash table

 We ran the experiments on a workstation with 28 Intel Xeon E5-2680 cores and 256 GB of RAM.
 The algorithm implementations were written in C++ and compiled with ``-std=C++11'' and ``-O3'' options enabled.
 The integer type for vertex labels were \emph{32-bit unsigned int} (uint32).

 All wallclock running times are given in Appendix~\ref{app:runtime}.
 Table~\ref{tbl:avg_speedup} summarizes the average speedup of our array method compared to using hash tables.

 The graphs used in the benchmarks are tabulated in Table~\ref{tbl:graphdata}.
-Note that the average degeneracy $\bar\delta(G)$ is significantly smaller than the core number $\kappa(G)$ on the real-world graphs.
+Note that the average degeneracy $\bar\delta$ is significantly smaller than the core number $\kappa$ on the real-world graphs.
 The first four are grid graphs we constructed.
 The remaining graphs are real-world datasets from the Stanford Network Analysis Project (SNAP)~\cite{bib:snapnets}.

 As the name suggests, the grid graphs are grids of $R$ rows by $C$ columns of vertices linked together.
-Thus, a $3\times 3$ grid has a total of $9$ vertices and $4$ four-cycles.
-These graphs are regular with a fixed max degree of $4$, which serves as a useful validation.
+Thus, a $3\times 3$ grid has a total of $9$ vertices and $4$ copies of $C_4$.
+These graph have a fixed max degree of $4$, which serves as a useful validation.
 We chose $R=2^j$ (with $j=18,19,20,21$) and $C=2^7$ for the number of rows and columns, respectively.
-The number of vertices, edges, and four-cycles are given by the formulas:
+The number of vertices, edges, and 4-cycles are given by the formulas:

 Figure~\ref{fig:c4_compare} compares Algorithm~\ref{alg:c4} to the hash table version given by Algorithm~\ref{alg:c4hash}.
 We emphasize Algorithm~\ref{alg:c4hash} requires only a single pass over the graph data, as opposed to the two passes for Algorithm~\ref{alg:c4}.
 Despite this, the array-based method of Algorithm~\ref{alg:c4} outperforms Algorithm~\ref{alg:c4hash} across all of the graphs on each of the library hash tables in our study.
 A log-plot of the wallclock running time in seconds on grid and real-world graphs is illustrated Figure~\ref{fig:c4_grid} and Figure~\ref{fig:c4_snap}, respectively.
 Let $T_{\text{hash}}$ and $T_{\text{array}}$ respectively denote the running time for hash table and array-based implementations.
 If the array method is faster then $T_{\text{hash}}/T_{\text{array}}$ is greater than one.
 These ratios are plotted in Figures~\ref{fig:c4_ratio_grid},~\ref{fig:c4_ratio_snap}.
 It is clear that Algorithm~\ref{alg:c4} using the array is faster on all counts than using a hash table.